Idealisconsulting/odoo_sentry/odoo_sentry/README.rst

 -------

 This module was originally written by `Mohammed Barsi`_.
-In version 2.0.0 it was rewritten from scratch by HBEE_.
+In version 2.0.0 it was rewritten from scratch by Versada_.

 Known issues
 ------------